Distinguished Artist Award

 When we receive your portfolio, you will receive an automated email response.
 If you do not receive an email, we have not received your portfolio.
 Please contact Nicole Wetzel via email or at 616.395.7500.

-Decisions will be announced by the Admissions office and the Department of Art & Art History mid-March.
+Decisions will be announced by the Admissions office and the Department of Art & Art History in mid-March.

 Portfolio information

 A portfolio submission is required in order to be considered for a DAA scholarship.
 Submit 15 individual digital images (jpeg) via the application.
 Make sure each file is between 100 KB and 1 MB, and include the title of the piece in the file name.
+Each image will need medium, year, and size details, as well as a brief statement about the piece.
+Applicants should only select artwork from their last two years of high school.
+In addition to the artwork portfolio, applicants will submit an artist statement.

 You can schedule an appointment with a studio professor to discuss your portfolio by contacting the Department of Art & Art History via email or at 616.395.7500, or the Admissions office via email or at 800.968.7850 or 616.395.7850.

-What is a portfolio?
+- What is a portfolio?

-A portfolio of art work should be a collection of your best and most recent work.
+A portfolio of artwork should be a collection of your best and most recent work.
 It is a crucial part of your application.
 The portfolio helps the school evaluate your achievements and potential, and represents your view of yourself and your work.

 Many different portfolios are necessary during your career as an artist, including for:

-• Graduate school
+- Graduate school

-• Galleries
+- Galleries

-• Buyers
+- Buyers

-• Employers
+- Employers

 The preparation of each portfolio varies according to its purpose.
 The admissions portfolio required for application to most professional fine art and design schools should include 10–20 pieces in a variety of media.
 Fewer pieces may not allow an accurate assessment of your potential.
 The college will be interested in your drawing ability and use of color in two-dimensional and three-dimensional work.